 In a word, exposure.
 Bike EXIF is the most popular and influential custom motorcycle website in the world.
 We have the largest readership of any custom site, and more readers than most of the mainstream websites too.
 Many of today’s most successful builders got their break with a profile on Bike EXIF.

 Our followers are passionate, opinionated and educated.
 They rely on Bike EXIF for a regular fix of the world’s best custom motorcycles.
-We satisfy those needs through our social media channels, too: Across Facebook, Pinterest and Twitter, we have well over two million followers.
+We satisfy those needs through our social media channels, too: Across Facebook, Instagram, Pinterest and Twitter, we have 2.5 million followers.
 And once it’s online, it stays online.

 What kind of bikes make it onto the site?